hrs/datalog-user-manual/datalog-user-manual.md

 extensions in a file and load it using the `-l` option.
 The more difficult part is to decide what code should be loaded.

-The source file for the Datalog specific Lua code is installed in the Datalog package's data directory.
+The source file for the Datalog-specific Lua code is installed in the Datalog package's data directory.
 The path name of the source file typically ends with `share/datalog/datalog.lua`.
 The section with a comment containing the words "PRIMITIVES" is relevant.